DarkMatro/Gold_price_forecast-Research_project/README.md

 ## Results

 As a result, the studied models did not show good results, which indicates the absence of a pattern in the price of gold.
-None of the models turned out to be better than baseline in the studied period with 60-days horizont forecast.
+None of the models turned out to be better than baseline in the studied period with 60-days horizon forecast.